Suspension of Operations and Location Closings Policy

 Operational Services Unit contract: §10.14

 In the absence of the governor’s directions, recommendations to close a location to students are presented to the Senior Director of Operations when the emergency is weather related.
 When possible, the situation should be discussed the day before the potential closing so a plan is in place early.
 However, given the unpredictability of weather, first thing in the morning is acceptable.
 The Senior Director of Operations will make their recommendation to the Cabinet as soon as possible to ensure timely decision and communication.
 If the Senior Director of Operations is not available, the Director of Safety and Security will assume the responsibilities.
 The President has final decision regarding any suspension of operations or closures.
 When the emergency is not weather related, the procedures followed are documented in the SUNY Empire Emergency Operations Plan.

 Notifications regarding all suspension and office closures will be sent out via mobile alert (email and text).
 The SUNY Empire website is also updated to reflect the status of all locations.
-All college employees and students are highly encouraged to sign up for the SUNY Empire alert system so they receive the most up to date and accurate information regarding emergency situations in or around the college.
+All university employees and students are highly encouraged to sign up for the SUNY Empire alert system so they receive the most up to date and accurate information regarding emergency situations in or around the university.
 Employees should not rely on media outlets such as the news or radio.
-Official notification with the directive for employees will only come from email or text directly from the college via mobile alert or via the college webpage.
-As stated above, employees are required to report to work unless otherwise instructed by college president or designee.
+Official notification with the directive for employees will only come from email or text directly from the university via mobile alert or via the university webpage.
+As stated above, employees are required to report to work unless otherwise instructed by university president or designee.

 Weather-related closures do not generally affect online courses.
 Due to the disparate nature of online studies, both the student and the instructor should make efforts to communicate during a time of emergency.
 Students should contact individual course instructors, as soon as the possibility allows, to understand if the emergency has affected online courses.
 Faculty in regions impacted by severe weather or other emergencies should contact students if weather or other emergencies has affected the progression of the course as soon as possible.